haxtheweb/edtechjoker/draft-outline.md

 ![Media](https://github.com/user-attachments/assets/95818d9e-054a-4283-8323-c3e0f3588d20)

+loading data so it works locally and in vercel if referencing JSON `new URL("myData.json", import.meta.url).href`

 an example function that can be used to update a location in the URL when some data changes.
 ```js